Punvireakroth/Web-Development-Progress/More_CSS/README.md

 You should have design emphasis for the novice user.
 You should have a signifier in order for user to know where to navigate on your site.

 ## Browser Link Styles

+The browser has a user agent style sheet it’s a set of default styles included in the browser for use on all web pages.
+But it is often override by the developer.

+Did you notice that the lhas han an underline and color in blue it is what I’m talking about user agent style sheet.

+The take away from this is we should maintainig a consistent user experience pattern.